hendrik-scholz/node-red-icloud/README.md

 ## Test

 A SoapUI project can be found in the test folder to send test requests to the service running on your local machine.
 Set the your Apple ID and password in the custom properties on project level before running a test.

+A load test can be found in the test suite 'RaspberryPi' of the SoapUI project.
+Configure the load test by setting the endpoint and parameters before running the test.